hoaiocom/quantum-awesome/README.md

 | 38  | q.js                         | [https://github.com/stewdio/q.js/](https://github.com/stewdio/q.js/)                           |

 ## Quantum Software Packages
+The following table lists popular quantum software that are used for developing quantum applications and tools.
+These software packages are sorted alphabetically based on their names and include tools such as qiskit-machine-learning, qiskit-nature, and tensorflow/quantum.

 | No. | Quantum Software             | Github link                                           |
 | --- | ----------------------------| ------------------------------------------------------|
 | 1   | AgnostiqHQ/covalent          | [https://github.com/AgnostiqHQ/covalent](https://github.com/AgnostiqHQ/covalent)                      |